Are you looking to buy a portable hot tub?

 The cheapest option that you have is an air jet.

 Why is it so cheap?
-Because the same blower which inflates your tub, is also responsible for providing air to the rings in the floor.
+Because the same blower, which inflates your tub, is also responsible for providing air to the rings on the floor.

 These rings are engraved into the floor, from where the air bubbles leak out and provide a tingling sensation and massage to your body.